ta0kira/zeolite/README.md

   execution are checked.
 For example, the result of `reduce<#x,#y>(value)` will depend on the *specific* types assigned to `#x` and `#y` upon execution.

+Here are a few motivating use-cases:

+- Allowing creation of a container that can hold objects of different types while still being able to access the objects with their original types.
+(Also see `TypeMap` in [`lib/container`][lib/container], which was actually the original target use-case for the initial version of Zeolite.)

+- Enabling optional functionality for a parameter without using a filter.
+For example, printing info about `value` if available using `reduce<#x,Formatted>(value)` during debugging.

 <pre style='color:#1f1c1b;background-color:#f6f8fa;'>
 <span style='color:#644a9b;'>@value</span> <b>interface</b> <b><span style='color:#0057ae;'>AnyObject</span></b> {
   getAs&lt;<i><span style='color:#0057ae;'>#y</span></i>&gt; () -&gt; (<b>optional</b> <i><span style='color:#0057ae;'>#y</span></i>)